-Thirty (30), or thirty-six (36), semester hours are required for the Master of Science Degree in Engineering depending upon which of the following three options the student selects with approval of his or her department chairperson and/or advisor:
+Thirty(30), or thirty-six (36), semester hours are required for the Master of Science Degree in Engineering depending upon which of the following three options the student selects with approval of his or her department chairperson and/or advisor:

-Option 1-Twenty four (24) semester hours of coursework plus a six hour thesis

-Option 2-Twenty seven (27) semester hours of coursework plus a three hour project

-Option 3-Thirty six (36) semester hours of coursework

-Option 1 requires a formal written thesis, formal presentation and oral exam.

-Option 2 requires a written project report, formal presentation and oral exam.

-Option 3 requires an oral exam
+Option 1 Twenty four (24) semester hours of coursework plus a six-hour thesis Option 2 Twenty seven (27) semester hours of coursework plus a three-hour project Option 3 Thirty six (36) semester hours of coursework Option 1 Requires a formal written thesis, formal presentation and oral exam.
+Option 2 Requires a written project report, formal presentation and oral Option 3 exam.
+Requires an oral exam.